Factorized Discriminant Analysis for Genetic Signatures of Neuronal Phenotypes: Experimental Design

-The T4/T5 neuron dataset was preprocessed as previously reported \citep{shekharCOMPREHENSIVECLASSIFICATIONRETINAL2016, pengMolecularClassificationComparative2019, tranSinglecellProfilesRetinal2019, kurmangaliyevModularTranscriptionalPrograms2019}.
-Briefly, transcript counts within each column of the count matrix (genes$\times$cells) were normalized to sum to the median number of transcripts per cell, resulting in the normalized counts Transcripts-per-million or $TPM_{gc}$ for Gene $g$ in Cell $c$.
-We used the log-transformed expression data $E_{gc} = \ln {(TPM_{gc}+1)}$ for further analysis.
-We adopted a common approach in single-cell RNA-Seq studies that is based on fitting a relationship between mean and coefficient of variation \citep{chenDetectionHighVariability2016, pandeyComprehensiveIdentificationSpatial2018, kurmangaliyevModularTranscriptionalPrograms2019} to select highly variable genes, and performed FLDA on the expression data with only these genes.
-In the experiment below, we set the hyper-parameters $\lambda$s in \Cref{eq2} to 1.
+The preprocessing of the T4/T5 neuron dataset adhered to previously documented procedures \citep{shekharCOMPREHENSIVECLASSIFICATIONRETINAL2016, pengMolecularClassificationComparative2019, tranSinglecellProfilesRetinal2019, kurmangaliyevModularTranscriptionalPrograms2019}.
+Briefly, the transcript counts within each column of the count matrix (genes$\times$cells) were normalized to equate to the median number of transcripts per cell, leading to normalized counts, or Transcripts-per-million ($TPM_{gc}$), for Gene $g$ in Cell $c$.
+We used the log-transformed expression data, denoted by $E_{gc} = \ln {(TPM_{gc}+1)}$, for subsequent analysis.
+We selected highly variable genes for further FLDA application based on a common approach in single-cell RNA-Seq studies.
+This approach is based on establishing a relationship between mean and coefficient of variation \citep{chenDetectionHighVariability2016, pandeyComprehensiveIdentificationSpatial2018, kurmangaliyevModularTranscriptionalPrograms2019}.
+For this particular experiment, we set the hyper-parameters $\lambda$s in \Cref{eq2} to 1.